EnricoCorsaro/FAMED/docs/source/installation.rst

 ============
 The following installation guide is suited for both Mac OS X and Unix OS users.
 If you encounter technical problems in installing the code, please send an `e-mail <mailto:enrico.corsaro@inaf.it>`_ specifying the error messages (possibly sending your compilation log file) and the commands you attempted to execute.

-More details on how to set up the pipeline to make it run on a test case can be found following the tutorials presented `here <https://github.com/EnricoCorsaro/FAMED/tree/master/tutorials>`_.
+More details on how to set up the IDL version of the pipeline to make it run on a test case can be found following the tutorial #1 presented `here <https://github.com/EnricoCorsaro/FAMED/tree/master/tutorials>`_.

 Prerequisites
 ^^^^^^^^^^^^^